 At Keppel, accountability is a core value.
-As our Code of Conduct states, "we care how results are achieved, not just that they are attained."
-Implementing that core value by enhancing our regulatory compliance process and reminding every Keppelite of that value is a focus of attention for us, our boards, officers and line managers globally.
+As our Keppel Group Code of Conduct states, "we care how results are achieved, not just that they are attained."
+Implementing that core value through enhancing our regulatory compliance process and by reminding every Keppelite of that value is a focus of attention for us, our boards, and officers and line managers across the globe.

 This section provides an overview of the improvements and enhancements that have been made to strengthen Keppel's compliance programme over the past year.
-Further details of our compliance initiatives are set out on pages 110 to 112 of this report.
+Further details of our compliance initiatives are set out on pages 114 to 116 of this Annual Report.
 The Company is committed to a continuous review and, where necessary and appropriate, further improvements and enhancements to the Group's compliance programme will be made.